Selangor FA deny interest in Persib Bandung's Ardi Idrus | Goal.com

 Reports regarding the 26-year old defender's remaining contract duration with the Bandung-based club differ, but it is believed that Ardi's current contract will expire when the 2019 Indonesian domestic season ends in January next year.

 However, the Red Giants themselves have shot down any rumours of interest in the player on the club's part.
-In a brief text exchange with Johan, he only responded:
+In a brief text exchange with Johan, the club official only responded:

 Follow Goal Malaysia's Instagram account!